Olivier Peyon

 He started out with the short film Promis, juré (1996), followed by Jingle Bells (1997), selected for the 54th Venice Film Festival, Claquage après étirements (2000), and À tes amours (2001), awarded at New York City, Gardanne, Luchon and La Ciotat.

-His first feature film Stolen Holidays (Les Petites Vacances), was released in 2007, starring Claude Brasseur and Bernadette Lafont (one of the Nouvelle Vagues muse, in the François Truffaut and Claude Chabrol’s movies).
+His first feature film, Stolen Holidays (Les Petites Vacances), was released in 2007, starring Claude Brasseur and Bernadette Lafont (one of the Nouvelle Vagues muses, in François Truffaut's and Claude Chabrol's movies).

-He has recently written and directed two documentaries for Empreintes, a famous French documentary series produced by France 5: the first one is a portrait of Elisabeth Badinter, a French author, feminist and professor of philosophy at the École Polytechnique in Paris, daughter of the late Marcel Bleustein-Blanchet, founder of the Publicis Groupe, and the wife of Robert Badinter, a famous French lawyer, law professor and previous French Minister of Justice.
+He has recently written and directed two documentaries for Empreintes, a French documentary series produced by France 5: the first one is a portrait of Elisabeth Badinter, a French author, feminist and professor of philosophy at the École Polytechnique in Paris, daughter of the late Marcel Bleustein-Blanchet, founder of the Publicis Groupe, and the wife of Robert Badinter, a French lawyer, law professor and previous French Minister of Justice.

-The second documentary is about Michel Onfray, a contemporary French philosopher who adheres to hedonism, atheism and anarchism, a highly prolific author on philosophy with more than 50 written books translated in 30 countries.How I Came to Hate Math (Comment j'ai détesté les maths) is Peyon's second feature film.
+The second documentary is about Michel Onfray, a contemporary French philosopher who adheres to hedonism, atheism and anarchism, an author on philosophy with more than 50 written books translated in 30 countries.How I Came to Hate Math (Comment j'ai détesté les maths) is Peyon's second feature film.
 It is an international documentary about the place of mathematics in today's world.
-Produced by Arte and Haut & Court, the filmwas released in French theaters in November 2013.
+Produced by Arte and Haut & Court, the film was released in French theaters in November 2013.
 The film was well received by audiences and critics alike, and performed well at the box office.
 It was nominated for best documentary at the CESAR 2014 (the French equivalent of the Oscars).

 The success of the film has continued with its release on DVD along with a specifically edited extra film En Route for the Fields Medal, a portrait of French mathematician Cédric Villani on his way to receive the 2010 Fields Medal in Hyderabad, India.Comment j'ai détesté les maths was also screened in front of an audience of 2000 at the 2014 ICM (International Congress of Mathematicians) in Seoul.
 It won the 2014 d'Alembert Prize, the Golden Owl prize at Bergen International Film Festival, Norway, and the International Science Film Festival World of Knowledge award in Saint Petersburg, Russia.